project-oak/transparent-release/cmd/endorser/README.md

 The tool takes as input the name and digest of the binary, and optionally a list of provenance URIs.
 In addition, a textproto file must be provided for specifying options for verifying the given provenances prior to endorsement generation.
-The resulting endorsement statement is stored in a path that can be customized via a dedicated input argument to the tool.
+The resulting endorsement statement is stored in a path that can be customized via a dedicated input argument.

 If no provenance URIs are provided, the tool generates a provenance-less endorsement statement if the given verification options allows that.
 For more information about verification options, see the